hermabe/zephyr/upf.md

 - Encryption
   - Do others connect EATT channels without encryption?
   - Can data be sent without encryotion?
+  - TODO: Re-allow Zephyr to send without encryption for testing.
 - Client Supported Features Characteristic
   - Do we need to write to bits here?
   - Do others write to this?